nathanthorell/sql-tools/README.md

   - Option to use query files for complex comparisons
   - Detailed reporting on differences between datasets

+- **Database Diagram Generator** (`db_diagram`): Generate ERD diagrams from database metadata
+  - Support for DBML (Database Markup Language), Mermaid, and PlantUML formats
+  - DBML is the default format - purpose-built for database schemas with clean, readable syntax
+  - Configurable column display modes (all columns, keys only, or table names only)
+  - Automatic relationship detection from foreign key constraints
+  - Rich console output with progress indicators and formatted results

 ## Installation

 ### Requirements